How do Nike and Adidas use lighting in their New York stores?

 We explored their New York flagship stores to compare how different types of lighting technologies are used to create attention-grabbing retail spaces that have become fully-fledged tourist destinations in their own rights.

-The ambient lighting of a space refers to its general light level that is provided by ceiling fixtures and natural daylight.
+The ambient lighting of an interior space refers to its general light level that is provided by ceiling fixtures and natural daylight.
 In retail environments, adequate ambient lighting is crucial for ensuring that customers have the right experience when browsing in a store and that they are able to see all the details of product ranges, descriptions and prices.

 Nike and Adidas are both experts when it comes to using ambient lighting to create ultra-effective retail spaces.
 They use cutting-edge fixtures such as recessed ceiling lightboxes, linear lightbars and LED spotlights to create visually dramatic environments with atmospheres that reflect their brand identities to a tee.

 Animated or dynamic illuminated displays are proven to catch the attention of shoppers quicker and easier than static equivalents.
 It’s a fact that human eyes are drawn to movement, and animated displays harness this to their advantage.

 Nike really does steal the show where dynamic displays are concerned.
 Its New York store is full of high-impact illuminated displays that show custom animations in the most visible areas of the store.